bGZo/soul/pages/rss.md

-alias:: RDF Site Summary, Really Simple Syndication, Tools/RSS mark:: a web feed that allows users and applications to access updates to websites in a standardized. computer-readable format released-date:: 19990315 wikipedia:: [RSS - Wikipedia](https://en.wikipedia.org/wiki/RSS) tags:: #info title:: RSS
+alias:: RDF Site Summary, Really Simple Syndication mark:: a web feed that allows users and applications to access updates to websites in a standardized. computer-readable format released-date:: 19990315 wikipedia:: [RSS - Wikipedia](https://en.wikipedia.org/wiki/RSS) tags:: #info title:: rss

 - ## Why
   - The first time icon of RSS I see is in the CD show.
 I even don't know what exactly is it.
 It appeared in the product birthed in last 10 years in China mainland.
   - Then when I have some spare time in 2020 and I notice it again.
 I wonder whether it have some interesting story or not.
 And at that point, I use a simple and not well reader to subscribe RSS.
 And just feeling amazing, and feel sad as well, like (by the way, they're [[sucks]])